Case Details

 What Were the Facts of This Case?

-The MOA also set a delivery window from 15 June 2022 to 30 June 2022.
-Haide purported to deliver the Vessel at Chittagong on 26 June 2022.
-After Ship Recycling carried out an inspection, it formed the view that Haide’s representations were false and that the Vessel did not meet the stipulated description in the MOA.
-By email dated 27 June 2022, Ship Recycling notified Haide of alleged discrepancies and stated that, in light of those discrepancies, it was only prepared to pay a downward-adjusted purchase price of US$264,450.
-The email (as reproduced in the judgment) served as a “primer” into the substance of the arbitration, including the alleged mismatch between circulated pictures and representations and the condition of the Vessel as arrived.
+The MOA stipulated a delivery window from 15 June 2022 to 30 June 2022.
+Haide purported to deliver the Vessel at Chittagong, Bangladesh, on 26 June 2022.
+After Ship Recycling carried out an inspection, it concluded that Haide’s representations were false and that the Vessel did not meet the stipulated description in the MOA.
+By email dated 27 June 2022, Ship Recycling informed Haide of alleged discrepancies and stated that, given these discrepancies, Ship Recycling was only prepared to pay a downward-adjusted purchase price of US$264,450.
+The email’s contents formed a “primer” to the substance of the parties’ dispute in the arbitration, including allegations that the vessel’s condition and equipment status did not match the MOA representations and circulated pictures.

 What Were the Key Legal Issues?